 The Fellowship is to be named in memory of The Revd Bernard William Vann VC, who was killed in action on 3 October 1918, the fourth and last British clergyman to be awarded the Victoria Cross in the First World War.The appointment of the inaugural Vann Fellow is planned for the autumn of 2018 to mark the centenary of Vann’s death and the end of the First World War centenary commemorations.

 The Vann Fellowship will be attached to the Department of Theology and Religion’s Michael Ramsey Centre for Anglican Studies, but will be open to the study of all Christian traditions.
 Through a rolling programme of three-year postdoctoral fellowships, it will recruit the best postdoctoral scholars from across the world, scholars with new expertise and fresh insights into the study of Christianity and the military.
 Holders of The Vann Fellowship will be required to liaise with the national and international media, to deliver and publish an annual lecture on their research, and to write an original academic monograph by the end of their Fellowship.

 If you would like to support the Vann Fellowship, please visit the online donation page.

-On 22 November 2017, Durham University is hosting a private dinner to raise funds for the Vann Fellowship in the Peninsular Room, Cavalry and Guards Club, Piccadilly.
+On 22 November 2017, Durham University hosted a private dinner to raise funds for the Vann Fellowship in the Peninsular Room, Cavalry and Guards Club, Piccadilly.

-The images below are from the fundraising dinner held in November 2016, which was hosted by General the Lord Dannatt.
+The images below are from 2016's fundraising dinner, which was hosted by General the Lord Dannatt.